slatedocs/slate/source/includes/_endpoint-dataset.md

 There is no order associated with the saved preferences.
 Clients should assume they are in arbitrary order.

+##### Weight

+If the dataset has `viewers_can_change_weight` setting set to false, then all users' preferences `weight` will be set to the dataset wide configured weight without option to change it.
+Attempts to modify it will return a 403 response.

 ##### Primary key